opengisci/opengisci.github.io/sp25/_posts/2025-02-10-b-syllabus.md

 - **Reproduce** the project by acquiring the same data and executing the same procedures
 - **Reanalyze** the project by adjusting and improving some components of the research design
 - **Replicate** the project by applying it to a new context (thematic, geographic, or temporal)
-- **Communicate** results with a research compendium, report, and highlights blog
+- **Communicate** results with a research compendium, report, and short blog

 ## Materials & resources